Have you been wondering how to deal with resentment towards your partner? If so, you’re not alone.

 It happens when we’re afraid to let each other see our whole selves, with our whole range of desires (including ones which are inconvenient to our partners).

-You’re two different people, so of course, you have differences, and they’re going to present challenges.
+You’re two different people, so of course you have differences, and they’re going to present challenges.

-How to deal with resentment towards your partner?
+Do you want to know how to deal with resentment towards your partner?
 Tell them how you feel, and what you want and need.

 Ask them how they feel and what they want and need, with the same openness to hearing about it and taking it seriously that you want from them.

-To be truly close we have to be authentic and open, including to our differences.
+To be truly close, we have to be authentic and open, including to our differences.

 If you struggle with this, talking with a counsellor can help.